cran-task-views/Epidemiology/Epidemiology.md

     information on the self-controlled case series method and its extensions with more examples at <https://sccs-studies.info>.

-## Helper functions
+## Helpers

-Here are packages providing useful helper functions for practicing, teaching and learning epidemiology (eg computing sample size, contingency tables, etc).
+This section includes packages providing tools to facilitate epidemiological analysis as well as for training (e.g. computing sample size, contingency tables, etc).

 -   `r pkg("DSAIDE")`: Exploration of simulation models (apps) of various infectious disease transmission dynamics scenarios.
-The purpose of the package is to help individuals learn about infectious disease epidemiology (ecology/evolution) from a dynamical systems perspective.
+The purpose of the package is to help individuals learn about infectious disease epidemiology from a dynamical systems perspective.
 All apps include explanations of the underlying models and instructions on what to do with the models.
--   `r pkg("epibasix")`: Contains elementary tools for analysis of common epidemiological problems, ranging from sample size estimation, through 2x2 contingency table analysis and basic measures of agreement (kappa, sensitivity/specificity).
+-   `r pkg("epibasix")`: Contains elementary tools for analyzing common epidemiological problems, ranging from sample size estimation, through 2x2 contingency table analysis and basic measures of agreement (kappa, sensitivity/specificity).
 Appropriate print and summary statements are also